michaelrbock/bradfield-architecture/session-1/pre-work.md

 #### Control Unit

-The Control Unit of the CPU uses electrical signals to direct the entire computer system to carry out, or execute, stored program instructions.
+The Control Unit of the CPU uses electrical signals to direct the entire computer system to execute stored program instructions.
 The control unit does not execute program instructions; rather, it directs other parts of the system to do so.
 The control unit must communicate with both the arithmetic/logic unit and memory.

 #### The Arithmetic/Logic Unit (ALU)